MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/remove-former-employee.md

 ::: moniker-end

-2. Select the user, and then click **Reset password**.
+2. Select the user, and then select **Reset password**.

-3. Enter a new password, and then choose **Reset**.
+3. Enter a new password, and then select **Reset**.
 (Don't send it to them.)

-4. Click the user's name to go to their properties page, expand **OneDrive Settings**, and then choose **Initiate** next to **Sign-out**.
+4. Select the user again, expand **OneDrive Settings**, and then select **Initiate** next to **Sign-out**.

-Within an hour - or after they click out of the current Office 365 page they are on - they will be prompted to sign in again.
+Within an hour - or after they leave the current Office 365 page they are on - they will be prompted to sign in again.
 (The refresh token is good for an hour, so the timeline depends on how much time is left on their token and whether they navigate out of their current webpage.)

  **CAVEAT**: If the user is in Outlook on the web, just clicking around in their mailbox, they may not be kicked out immediately.
-As soon as they click a different tile, such as OneDrive, or refresh their browser, the sign out is initiated.
+As soon as they select a different tile, such as OneDrive, or refresh their browser, the sign out is initiated.

 To use PowerShell to sign out a user immediately, see [Revoke-AzureADUserAllRefreshToken](https://go.microsoft.com/fwlink/?linkid=841345) cmdlet.